-Patients with stage II melanoma have cancer that is 1 to 2 millimeters with ulceration or greater than 2 mm with or without ulceration.
+Patients with stage II melanoma have a cancer that is 1 to 2 millimeters with ulceration, or greater than 2 mm with or without ulceration.
 Stage II melanoma has spread to the lower part of the inner layer of skin (dermis), but not into the tissue below the dermis or into nearby lymph nodes.
 Ulceration refers to the microscopic presence of continuous epidermis in the tissue overlying the melanoma and is an important prognostic factor for stage II melanoma.
-The following is a general overview of the diagnosis and treatment of melanoma.
-Each person with melanoma is different, and the specific characteristics of your condition will determine how it is managed.
-The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.
+The information on this Web site is intended to help facilitate a shared decision.1,2,3,4

 Surgical Treatment of Stage II Melanoma

 Treatment of stage II melanoma typically involves a single surgical procedure in which a local excision of the cancer is performed as well as a sentinel lymph node biopsy (SLNB).
 When melanoma spreads it typically first invades the local lymph nodes so their evaluation is essential for treatment planning.
 If the lymph nodes are involved with cancer, additional systemic adjuvant treatment may be necessary.
 Approximately 15% of patients undergoing SLNB have a positive SLN (pathologically stage III).5